ditchallaway/Hippy-Crack/README.md

 ```

-Hydrogen generates the above folder structure into an array of routes like the example below.
+Hippy Crack generates the above folder structure into an array of routes like the example below.

 ```